tommccoy1/meta-learning-linguistic-biases/README.md

 - `training.py`: Training and meta-training models
 - `utils.py`: Miscellaneous functions

 The rest of this README describes how to reproduce the experiments described in our paper.
-Some of the code is based on this blog post: https://towardsdatascience.com/paper-repro-deep-metalearning-using-maml-and-reptile-fd1df1cc81b0
+Some of the code is based on [this blog post](https://towardsdatascience.com/paper-repro-deep-metalearning-using-maml-and-reptile-fd1df1cc81b0).

 ## Part 1: Dataset generation